 Programmable thermostats are worth the investment.
-If your home currently uses a manual thermostat, a programmable thermostat is a smart investment towards greater energy savings.
+If your home currently uses a manual thermostat, a programmable thermostat is a smart investment for greater energy savings.
 These devices allow you to increase or decrease the temperature of your home automatically so that it coordinates with your work/school and sleep schedule.
 For example, when nobody is home to occupy the house, you can lower the settings on the thermostat during colder months and raise it in warmer months.
 This way, you aren’t paying to heat or cool a vacant house.
 With proper thermostat settings, you could save up to 10 to 15% on your energy bills.

 Secret #2: Home Energy Audits

 Energy audits save money.
 Having a professional energy audit performed on your home is an excellent way to gauge your current energy usage so that you can implement changes that will help cut down on energy costs.
 A professional energy auditor can determine how much energy is being used in the home, where you could make changes, and help you implement a plan for future energy savings.
 The United States Department of Energy also offers a solution for homeowners who would rather do it themselves.
 This guide for a DIY home energy audit will help you spot many problems on your own, and even a little bit of energy savings is better than none!

 Energy smart people use power strips.
 A lot of energy is wasted on electronics that are left plugged into outlets, even if they are turned off.
 By using a power strip, you can combat this energy usage quickly and easily.
 Seek out a power strip that also includes a surge protector, in case of any electricity outages.
 Plug energy-sucking devices, such as television sets and video game consoles, into a power strip and when not in use.
 Turn the power strip off to stop them from drawing energy.